-The long-term process of strategic analysis, institution development and wider implementation should be facilitated and supported nationally.
-Existing stakeholder forums need to be involved and Civil Society needs to be brought into the process to become a champion and watchdog.
-Provision should be made for stakeholder involvement in groundwater management, starting with the Initiation of community forums-community based organizations.
-Structured processes, events and tools should be developed to facilitate participation
+The long-term process of strategic analysis of the groundwater management situation in South Africa, the institutional development that needs to take place and the wider implementation of improved groundwater resource management should be facilitated and supported nationally.
+Existing stakeholder forums need to be involved and civil society needs to be brought into the process to become a champion and watchdog.
+Provision should be made for stakeholder involvement in groundwater management, starting with the initiation of community forums and communitybased organizations.
+Structured processes, events and tools should be developed to facilitate participation by targeted persons and organisations/forums.